 The novel doesn’t have a ton going on in the way of plot.
 To sum up, an unnamed (young?) protagonist with a huge personality and a growing drug problem makes her way in New York in the ’90s.
 (I only know it’s supposed to be the ’90s from descriptions of the book I’ve read.
 It’s not really apparent from the book itself, at least to me, though the characters do wear a fair amount of animal print clothing.)
 Like Childish, Weeks has a rare poetic gift; the language in this book is insane.
 It may send you, as it sent me, googling excellent phrases and weird words to find out what they mean, or if Weeks made them up.
 A “vent figure,” if you didn’t know, is another name for a ventriloquist’s dummy.
 A “vaginal vault” as also apparently a real thing.
 Here’s Zipper Mouth, walking down a New York street in the dead of summer: “The dilapidated blocks had undergone a phase shift from zones combustible with violence to the sultry chiaroscuro of a black-and-white film starring Ava Gardner in a tropical setting.”

-I find I want to call the narrator of Zipper Mouth Zipper Mouth, since we never learn her name—kind of like the lead in that show Fleabag who, as pretty as she is, seems to be named Fleabag.
 Zipper Mouth is marvelously messed-up.
+(I find I want to call the narrator of Zipper Mouth Zipper Mouth, since we never learn her name—kind of like the unnamed lead in that show Fleabag who, as pretty as she is, seems to be named Fleabag.)
 An adolescent grown-up who can’t stand to be around anyone ever, she betrays her need for connection through her obsessions with movie stars and unrequited real-life loves.
-She frequently composes letters to her obsessions, who include Vivien Leigh and Judy Davis, and incorporates them into her thoughts: a gushing of consciousness.
+She frequently composes letters to her obsessions, who include Vivien Leigh and Judy Davis, and incorporates them into her thoughts.
+Her consciousness gushes forth.

 Like William Loveday, Zipper Mouth’s primary obsessions are love and lust, and any other emotions she can stoke up inside herself and wallow in when she’s alone.
 Throughout the novel, on every page really, she tweaks her mood with drugs or quasi-drugs, like cigarettes and caffeine and those speed-like herbal substances weightlifters (ab)use.
 In her various heady states, she wobbles on the walk-and-turn sober test between florid beauty and visceral revulsion: